TongZhengHong/CG2111A/README.md

 ## Setting up Alex

 The following are the overall hardware connections of Alex:
-- The Raspberry Pi is powered by the external power bank
+- Raspberry Pi is powered by the external power bank
 - RPLidar is powered by and communicates with the RPi via USB connection
 - Arduino Uno is powered by and communicates with RPi via USB connection (USB B port)
 - Alex's motors are powered by 4xAA batteries (via DRV8833 H-bridge)